 Delays that do qualify:

-• Mechanical issues, crew-related (insufficient staff), late arrival of an aircraft, and generally any other delay that is wholly within the airline's control.
-This includes strikes involving airline staff.
+• Mechanical issues, crew-related (insufficient staff), late arrival of an aircraft, and generally any other delay that is wholly within the airline's control – including strikes involving airline staff.

 You Must Check In On-Time to be Eligible

-All normal flights are eligible for EU261 compensation, whether you booked with miles or paid cash.
-The only fares that won't be eligible under the EU261 rule are deeply discounted or free tickets provided by the airline that aren't available to the general public.
+Virtually any flight is eligible for EU261 compensation, whether you booked with miles or paid cash.
+The only fares that won't be eligible are deeply discounted or free tickets provided by the airline – fares that aren't available to the general public.

 What if My Flight Gets Canceled?

-Just like with delays, if your flight is canceled for “extraordinary circumstances”, you're not eligible for compensation.
+Just as with delays, if your flight is canceled for “extraordinary circumstances,” you're not eligible for compensation.
 If your flight is canceled for reasons within the airline's control, the airline must offer you the choice between:

-• Refund plus a return flight to your original departure point if you are on a connecting flight;
+• A refund plus a return flight to your original departure point if you are on a connecting flight;

-• Re-routing to your final destination at the earliest opportunity; or
+• A re-routing to your final destination at the earliest opportunity; or

-• Re-routing at a later date of your choice under comparable transport conditions, subject to seat availability.
+• A re-routing at a later date of your choice under comparable transport conditions, subject to seat availability.

 If you are informed of the cancellation less than two weeks before departure, you'll also be owed the compensation listed above, unless you're offered a re-routing that is scheduled to depart no more than two hours prior to the originally scheduled departure and arrives at your final destination less than four hours after the scheduled time of arrival.